rvm/ubuntu_rvm/README.md

 ## 2. Command 'rvm' not found

 Check if your terminal is performing a bash login like describe on [Step 2 "Change your terminal window"](#2-change-your-terminal-window).
-Or instead, you can run the following command to add it to your `.bashrc`:
+Or instead, you can run the following command to append it to your `.bashrc`:

 ```term
 echo 'source "/etc/profile.d/rvm.sh"' >> ~/.bashrc